MithunDataPro/Data-Engineer-Repo/Big Data/Detail Explanation Of Tools/Apache Airflow/README.md

 # Apache Airflow: A Detailed Explanation

-**Apache Airflow** is an open-source workflow management platform that allows you to programmatically author, schedule, and monitor workflows.
+**Apache Airflow** is an open-source workflow management platform that allows you to programmatically **author**, **schedule**, and **monitor workflows**.
 It is highly scalable and extensible, making it a good choice for automating complex data pipelines.

+---
+## Airflow Architecture
+**Airflow is a distributed system that consists of the following components:**

+- **Webserver:** The webserver provides a user interface for managing Airflow workflows.
+- **Scheduler:** The scheduler is responsible for scheduling and running Airflow tasks.
+- **Worker:** The worker nodes execute Airflow tasks.
+- **Executor:** The executor is responsible for running tasks on worker nodes.
+- **Metadata database:** The metadata database stores information about Airflow workflows, tasks, and other entities.

 ---
 ## Key Concepts

 ### 1. Directed Acyclic Graph (DAG)